Efficient Exploration and Discriminative World Model Learning with an Object-Centric Abstraction: Discussion

 In this work we introduce the \MDPNameShort, which uses human understandable object-attribute relations to build an abstract MDP.
 This enables us to learn a discriminitive model-based planning method (\MethodNameShort) which explores and learns this semantic world model without extrinsic rewards.

 \textbf{Limitations} The major limitation of the work is that the construction of \MDPNameShort requires the existence of an object-centric mapping.
-While we show how these components can be learned in Section~\ref{sec:learning-low-levels}, learning the object mapping still requires a labelled dataset.
+While we show how these components can be learned in Section~\ref{sec:learning-low-levels}, learning the object mapping still requires a labelled dataset, and a method to automatically discover object-centric representations in the form of items and attributes remains an open question.
 Promisingly, the field as a whole is moving in a direction where abstractions are becoming more easily obtainable.
 For instance, object-centric abstract maps can be acquired using segmentation models~\citep{Kirillov2023SegmentA} and visual language models~\citep{Alayrac2022FlamingoAV}.
-Similarly, the short-horizon (low level) manipulation policies can be acquired more efficiently through imitation learning.
-In the robotics setting it's even been found that using off-the-shelf models for these perception and skill policies is possible~\citep{liu2024ok}.
-Nevertheless, a method to automatically discover object-centric representations remains an open question.
+Similarly, the short-horizon (low-level) manipulation policies can be acquired more efficiently through imitation learning.
+For example, it has been found in robotics that simply using off-the-shelf models for perception and skill policies is possible~\citep{liu2024ok}.
+Finally, we currently focus only on \textit{discrete} attributes, meaning the \MDPNameShort cannot precisely capture continuously varying quantities (e.g. position and velocity).
+However, this is only a restriction in the \textit{abstract level}, and does not impose any fundamental restriction on the kind of learnable policies in the \textit{base} MDP.
+In other words, \MDPNameShort models discrete, abstract relationships present in the base MDP, while low-level policies remain free to utilize continuous features and output continuous actions in the base MDP to drive item-attribute changes for the \MDPNameShort.